littlecarter/react-ts-test/README.md

-**When the below tasks have been completed, the dropdown in the toolbar will contain 'stocks', which when selected causes the creation of a tab to represent that selected stock.**
+**Please complete the below tasks.
+When complete, the dropdown in the toolbar will contain 'stocks', which when selected cause the creation of a tab to represent that selected stock.**

 **With the stocks populated, a service randomly publishes 'trades' across the stocks which appear in grid form for the selected stock tab.**

-**Good luck!**

 1. Make stocks appear in the dropdown
     *  See *getStocks*